 Light output is significantly affected when headlights turn yellow.

 The beam coming out of the beacon is weakened and will cover less ground in front of the car.

 Smaller lighted areas can lead to deadly accidents, notably if your vision is naturally decreased.

-So rather than spend hundreds and sometimes up to $3000 eg BMW headlight (depending on your car make and model) on replacing your headlights, you can simply have them restored.
+So rather than spend hundreds and sometimes up to $3000 eg BMW headlight (depending on your car make and model) on replacing your headlights, you can simply buy an aftermarket equivalent or have them restored.

 Of course, the outcome you receive will vary from vehicle to vehicle depending on how severe the contamination is.

 The most obvious thing to do is to park your car in the shade or with a cover.